brainlife/app-convert-wmc2wmc/README.md

 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.201-blue.svg)](https://doi.org/10.25663/brainlife.app.201)

 # app-convert-wmc2wmc
 This App converts the White Matter Classification (WMC) structure deprecated datatype to the new WMC datatype.
 The main difference between the two datatypes is that, while the first one contains both the fiber indexes related to the original tractogram and the fiber coordinates (in the structure output.mat), the second one only contains the fiber indexes (in the structure classification.mat).
-For this reason, it is important that the new WMC datatype is always used in concomitance with the original tractogram, because it does not contain the fiber coordinates.
+For this reason, it is important that the new WMC datatype is always used in concomitance with the original tractogram.

 ### Authors
 - [Giulia Bertò](giulia.berto.4@gmail.com)